daler/dotfiles/README.md

 | `gx`          | visual           | Send the selection to the neoterm buffer                                                                                                     |
 | `<leader>k`   | normal           | Render the current RMarkdown file to HTML using `knitr::render()`.
 Assumes you have knitr installed and you're running R in a neoterm buffer |

-## Working with R in nvim

-### Initial setup

-When first starting work on a file:

-1. Open or create a new RMarkdown file with nvim
-2. Open a neoterm terminal to the right (`,t`)
-3. Move to that terminal (`Alt-w`).
-4. In the terminal, source activate your environment
-5. Start R in the terminal
-6. Go back to the RMarkdown or R script, and use the commands above to send lines over.

-### Working with R

-Once you have the terminal up and running:

-1. Write some R code.
-2. `gxx` to send the current line to R
-3. Highlight some lines (`Shift-V` in vim gets you to visual select mode), `gx` sends them and then jumps to the terminal.
-4. Inside a code chunk, `,cd` sends the entire code chunk and then jumps to the next one.
-This way you can `,cd` your way through an Rmd
-5. `,k` to render the current Rmd to HTML.

-### Troubleshooting

-Sometimes text gets garbled when using an interactive node on biowulf.
-This is due to a known bug in Slurm, but Biowulf is not intending on updating any time soon.
-The fix is `Ctrl-L` either in the Rmd buffer or in the terminal buffer.
-And maybe `,R` to refresh the syntax highlighting.

-Remember that the terminal is a vim window, so to enter commands you need to be in insert mode.

 ## Plugins

 The plugins configured at the top of `.config/nvim/init.vim` have lots and lots